 OVERVIEW: A four-part program (four 30-minute sessions) targeted at helping students make informed choices to reduce and properly dispose of household waste.
 The program includes the life cycle of a product, proper recycling guidance, understanding reusable products, food waste reduction, and learning how to conduct a food waste audit.

-Waste 1: Recycling and waste reduction: Life cycle of a product (from natural resources to products), recycling guidelines, reusable vs. non reusable products
+Waste 1: Introduction to waste, life cycle of a product (from natural resources to products), recycling guidelines, reusable vs. non reusable products

-Waste 3: Food Waste reduction - facts about food waste and how to minimize it
+Waste 2: Waste reduction, recycling review, and food waste - facts about food waste and how to minimize it

 Outdoor STEM and Wildlife Explorations